fossable/goldboot/CONTRIBUTING.md

     V3_16,
     #[serde(rename = "v3.15")]
     V3_15,
     #[deprecated]
     #[serde(rename = "v3.14")]
     V3_14,
 }
 ```

-In the future, we may designate "official maintainers" for templates that change
+In the future, we may designate "official maintainers" for molds that change
 frequently to handle the burden.

 ## Testing